GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/gcp-scheduler-pubsub-cf-gce/README.md

 * [Download and install the Google Cloud SDK](http://cloud.google.com/sdk/).

-Important: This tutorial uses several billable components of Google Cloud Platform.
+**Important**: This tutorial uses several billable components of Google Cloud Platform.
 Make sure to delete the resources once you have finished this tutorial.

 ## Step by Step
 Let’s say you want to start and stop **development** VMs in zone **us-central1-c**.
 Below are the main steps to follow.